plurid/plurid/docs/GETTING_STARTED.md

 ## 2 · Your first space

+The rail at the bottom-right is the same in a space: the globe fits everything, the page pill reads the plane you last touched (else the nearest) as a page — the plane fills the view, the chrome steps aside — and Escape or the cube pill brings the space back.

 A plane is a `route` + a `component`.
 A view is the list of routes to show first.
 That's the minimum:

 ``` tsx